UtrechtUniversity/.github/profile/README.md

 	<summary>How can I have my project featured?</summary>
 	<ul>
 	<p>
-		Add you project to the [Awesome Utrecht University](https://github.com/UtrechtUniversity/awesome-utrecht-university) list.
+		Add you project to the <a href="https://github.com/UtrechtUniversity/awesome-utrecht-university">Awesome Utrecht University</a> list.
 Every 2 weeks, 3 random projects are selected and featured.
 	</p>
 	</ul>
 </details>